IIIF/api/source/api/presentation/2.0/index.md

 It may be important to describe additional structure within the text, such as newspaper articles that span pages, the range of non-content-bearing pages at the beginning of a work, or chapters within a book.
 These are described using ranges in a similar manner to sequences.
 The intent of adding a range to the manifest is to allow the client to display a structured hierarchy to enable the user to navigate within the object without merely stepping through the current sequence.

-A range _must_{: .rfc} include one or more canvases or, different to sequences, parts of canvases with one exception.
+A range _MUST_ include one or more canvases or, different to sequences, parts of canvases with one exception.
 The part must be rectangular, and is given using the `xywh=` fragment approach.
 This allows for selecting, for example, the areas within two newspaper pages where an article is located.
-As the information about the canvas is already in the sequence, it _must_{: .rfc} not be repeated.
-In order to present a table of the different ranges to allow a user to select one, every range _must_{: .rfc} have a label and the top most range in the table _should_{: .rfc} have a `viewingHint` with the value "top".
-A range that is the top of a hierarchy does not need to list all of the canvases in the sequence, and _should_{: .rfc} only give the list of ranges below it.
-Ranges _may_{: .rfc} also have any of the other properties defined in this specification.
+As the information about the canvas is already in the sequence, it _MUST_ not be repeated.
+In order to present a table of the different ranges to allow a user to select one, every range _MUST_ have a label and the top most range in the table _SHOULD_ have a `viewingHint` with the value "top".
+A range that is the top of a hierarchy does not need to list all of the canvases in the sequence, and _SHOULD_ only give the list of ranges below it.
+Ranges _MAY_ also have any of the other properties defined in this specification.

-Ranges _may_{: .rfc} include other ranges.
+Ranges _MAY_ include other ranges.
 This is done in a `ranges` property within the range.
-The values within the range _must_{: .rfc} be strings giving the URIs of ranges in the list in the manifest.
+The values within the range _MUST_ be strings giving the URIs of ranges in the list in the manifest.
 Ranges are linked or embedded within the manifest in a `structures` field.
 It is a flat list of objects, even if there is only one range.

 ```javascript